The Trunki story: Succeeding in business against all the odds

 Survival and success are simply the by-product of my single-minded determination to focus on what I love doing and build my life around it.
 I do this by choosing which battles to fight and which to ignore, always doing my best (and often not succeeding) in keeping focused on what I can control and ignoring the rest.
 That, I believe, is the story of how lives can be well-lived and businesses built on firm foundations.

-Click here to hear Rob Law in conversation with Dr. Peter Hughes, recorded on 18th June, an event that marks the official launch of the book, where he talks about how he defied the odds in life and business.
+Listen to Rob Law in conversation with Dr. Peter Hughes, recorded on 18th June, an event that marks the official launch of the book, where he talks about how he defied the odds in life and business.

 We promise this will be one webinar you’ll never forget.